Galaxy mergers classification using CNNs trained on S\'ersic models, residuals and raw images: Data

 \subsection{Mock images}

 Simulated galaxy images are then processed to mimic HSC observations as described in \cite{margalef2024galaxy}.
 The sum of spectral energy distribution of all stellar particles in the image is passed through the filter to create a projected 2D map.
 Then each image is convolved with HSC i-band PSF.
 On top of that, Poisson noise that occurs in optical devices is added, and the image is injected into cutouts of real HSC observations.
 For a more complete description of how the synthetic images were generated, we direct the reader to \citep{rodriguez2019optical}.
 A physical size of the images was set to 160 kpc as it is approximately the typical separation between binary mergers based on simulations \citep{qu2017chronicle,moreno2019interacting}.
 Images are 320x320, 192x192, 160x160, and 128x128 pixels for $[0.1, 0.31)$, $[0.31, 0.52)$, $[0.52, 0.76)$, and $[0.76, 1.0)$ redshift bins respectively.
 We randomly divided the images into three sets in the 75:15:10 ratio.
 The training set, used to fit the parameters, the validation set, providing an evaluation of a model while tuning the model’s hyperparameters, and finally the test set, used for an unbiased evaluation of the final model.
 Galaxies were divided, so that galaxies belonging to the same merger sequence are included in only one of the three sets.
 The distribution of galaxies across redshifts can be seen in Fig. \ref{dist_red}, and the distribution of galaxies across merging times in Fig. \ref{dist_time}.
+The final mock sample contains $502\,152$ galaxies, of which $249\,679$ are labelled as mergers and $252\,473$ as non-mergers.
+Among the mergers, $174\,689$ are pre-mergers, $34\,574$ are ongoing mergers, and $40\,416$ are post-mergers.
+The distribution of systems over these classes is summarized in Table~\ref{numery}.